tylertitsworth/5th-age-srd/Classes/Bard.md

 #### Inspire Legends

-Close-quarters spell
+Close-quarters Spell

 _Special:_ Escalation die must be 4+.

-Daily
+Full Recovery

 **Targets:** You and all nearby allies

-**Effect:** Each target can roll a d20 for each of its expended daily, recharge, and per battle powers and spells other than inspire legends.
+**Effect:** Each target can roll a d20 for each of its expended full recovery, recharge, and per battle powers and spells other than inspire legends.
 If the roll is 11+, the character regains the use of that power or spell.